andrew-healey/context-compression/README.md

 BUT having two masks beat baselines.
 AFAICT, it's the first thing that has beaten baselines.
 This might just be because it freed up the 13th head, or because it found a way to use the extra FLOPs.
 And I should check if there was actually any difference between the two masks for each layer.

+Ah, *damn* - I accidentally deleted the trained weights for that run.
+OK, let's try it again with only one new mask, or 2 new masks.
+And are we comparing to n=12 heads or n=13 heads?
+What's the most honest comparison moving forward?

+Internally (i.e. between my experiments), 13 seems best.
+Well, I guess the most honest answer is that I'm constraining myself to that total # of flops (basically).

+OK, so let's stick with 13 heads, but try to make the various mask patterns fit into that one head worth of KV cache space.

 ALSO, I think for now I should stop with the protection experiments.
 They're 4x slower than other experiments, and they don't seem super promising.

 <hr>